webiny/commodo/packages/name/README.md

 Returns a new function with a name assigned to it and all of its instances.

 ##### `hasName(any): boolean`
-Checks whether an object has a name assigned.
+Checks if a passed value has a name assigned.

 ##### `getName(any): string`
 Returns a name assigned to the passed value.